-Christopher Mill is a film & television editor with over 20 years of experience editing award winning films and television.
-He has advanced skills in Avid, FCP & Quantel and has worked with all formats from 16mm to HD.
-Christopher also has a Master of Arts in Drama Editing from AFTRS and a BA from Curtin University.
+Christopher Mill is a film & television editor with over 20 years of experience editing award winning films, television and commercials.
+He has advanced skills in Avid, FCP & the Adobe Creative Suite.
+He also has a Master of Arts in Drama Editing from AFTRS (NSW) and a BA in English from Curtin University (WA).

 In 2005 Christopher travelled to the United Kingdom where he edited the feature film Popcorn, a romantic comedy that premiered in January 2007.
 He also assisted on two other feature films, Isolation and Unrelated.